-The Company's exploration expenses generally tend to be lower during winter months as much of the field exploration is carried out during the summer season, however in 2021 a winter drill program will significantly increase the exploration expenses.
+The Company's exploration expenses generally tend to be lower during winter months as much of the field exploration is carried out during the summer season.
 In particular, the Shorty Creek drill season is limited largely from May to September, although drilling is possible year-round at Golden Summit.